Black Sexual Politics: LGBT

-In Black Sexual Politics Collins expresses the view that the black community will not reach its progressive political agenda, nor will it be able to successfully address social issues such as the HIV/AIDS crisis affecting the black community, if it does not allow marginalized voices like women and LGBT persons to express their perspectives and lifestyles.
+In Black Sexual Politics, Collins expresses the view that the black community will not reach its progressive political agenda, nor will it be able to successfully address social issues such as the HIV/AIDS crisis affecting the black community, if it does not allow marginalized voices like women and LGBT persons to express their perspectives and lifestyles.
 Collins believes that a group cannot be truly revolutionary or progressive if it works to oppress others.
 She also believes that a view of the black community that values some identities and expressions over others limits the connectedness that others in that community feel, and prevents issues disproportionately affecting them to be discussed in meaningful ways.

 She argues that a narrow black sexual politics that places extreme value on limiting views of the role of the male and the role of the female, and also on the role of appropriate and socially acceptable sexual behavior works to deny LGBT people their agency, and prevents honest dialogue about different types of sexual lifestyles.
-This can work to the oppression of LGBT people, but also of heterosexual women and men, oppressed by views of sexuality which limit their sexual expression, and thus limit the space for them to talk about their lifestyles in a way that breeds honesty, self-affirmation and prevents the spread of disease.
+This can work to the oppression of LGBT people, but also of heterosexual women and men, oppressed by views of sexuality that limit their sexual expression, and thus limit the space for them to talk about their lifestyles in a way that breeds honesty, self-affirmation and prevents the spread of disease.

+Reviews

+According to reviews of the book, Collins found importance in taking a deep analysis of sexuality and racism on a global level, using a collection of materials curating history, empirical research, cultural studies, and her keen awareness of social, cultural, and political affairs.
+She alludes to the stain that was left by racist practices of segregation and exclusion and its legacy pertaining to the evolution of the 21st century.
+In addition, she addresses the influence that increasing global wealth and power has on the imagining of both racialized and gendered bodies.